Subacute sclerosing panencephalitis: Treatment

 There is no cure.
 Most treatments are supportive measures, such as anticonvulsants to reduce seizures.

 If the diagnosis is made early, oral isoprinosine (Inosiplex) is standard, but it is expensive and only stabilizes or improves symptoms for about 30% of people with SSPE.
 Less effective medications include intraventricular interferon alfa, amantadine, ribavirin, and others.
 Immunoglobulin therapy (IVIG) is also used.
 Isoprinosine is sometimes combined with interferon alfa.

-Following onset of stage 2, the disease is invariably fatal.
+Following the onset of stage 2, the disease is invariably fatal.

 Prevention

 SSPE is a disease for which prevention is the best medicine.
 SSPE can be prevented by vaccinating children against measles before they become infected.
-The strain of measles virus in the measles vaccines do not cause SSPE.
+The strains of measles virus in the measles vaccines do not cause SSPE.

 Prognosis

 Almost everyone who develops SSPE dies as a result of SSPE or secondary complications.
 Commonly, the person dies within a few months to a few years.
 Faster deterioration in cases of acute fulminant SSPE can lead to death within 3 months of diagnosis.
 This faster progression may be called measles inclusion body encephalitis.

 Although the prognosis is bleak for SSPE past stage 1, there is a 5% spontaneous remission rate.
 This may take the form of either a full remission of symptoms that may last many years, or an improvement in condition, giving a longer progression period, or else at least a longer period with the less severe symptoms.

 If a remission is achieved, the subsequent relapse is untreatable.